catdino002/D-D-nuclear-medow/Max cavern.md

 In a saucepan over medium heat, cook beef until no longer pink, 3-5 minutes, breaking into crumbles; drain. than add - 2 cups water
 -  stewed tomatoes
 - vegetables
-- - 1 can (8 ounces) tomato sauce
+- (8 ounces) tomato sauce
-- 1 envelope onion soup mix
+- 1 onion
 - 1/2 teaspoon sugar; bring to a boil.
-Reduce heat; cover and simmer until vegetables are tender, 10-15 minutes
+Reduce heat; cover and simmer until vegetables are tender, 10-15 minutes -when completed gain 5 charges an 6 days rations